Introduction to Softmax Activation Function for Neural Network

 For example, the first neuron of the first layer is represented as Z11 Similarly the second neuron of the first layer is represented as Z12, and so on.

-Why is softmax used in the last layer?
+Why is Softmax Used in the Last Layer?

-Input: The softmax function takes a vector of real numbers (z) as input.
+Input: The softmax activation function takes a vector of real numbers (z) as input.
 These values typically represent the outputs from the final hidden layer of the neural network, often accessed via an API.

 Exponentiation: Each element in the input vector z is exponentiated using the mathematical constant e (approximately 2.718).
 This step ensures all the values become positive.
 The derivative of this step is crucial for backpropagation.